ajazahmedshah30/cs744-kv-system-design/Readme.md

 ./kv_server
 ```

-If everything works, you should see:
+If working, we should see:
 ```
 Server running on http://localhost:8080
 ```

 ---

-## Testing the APIs
+## Testing

 You can use curl to test the basic operations.